Data-Legend/Clean_Script/README.md

 # Clean_Script
-A web tool to clean your script by removing unwanted sections.
+A web tool to clean your script by removing unwanted parts like timeline data.